microsoft/rag-experiment-accelerator/docs/evaluation-metrics.md

 This metric is backed by the [RapidfFuzz Python package](https://github.com/rapidfuzz/RapidFuzz).
 Calculates the fuzzy score between two documents using the levenshtein distance.

+### Rouge retrieval metrics (Token based)

+**Rouge** short for Recall-Oriented Understudy for Gisting Evaluation, is typically used in summarization evaluation tasks, comparing human produced references and system generated summaries.
+But the core idea is to compare and validate sufficient overlap of common words or phrases in both reference and prediction.
+String metrics look at character level differences, whereas Rouge can help us compare token level matches.
+We use the [`rouge-score`](https://pypi.org/project/rouge-score/) to compute these measures.
+Here are some of the metrics we capture.

+- **retr_rouge_1_prec**:
+  - **Description**: ROUGE-1 precision score based on unigram overlap.
+  - **Interpretation**: This metric measures the precision of unigrams (individual words) between the ground truth context and the retrieved results.
+Higher precision indicates more relevant retrievals.

+- **retr_rouge_1_recall**:
+  - **Description**: ROUGE-1 recall score based on unigram overlap.
+  - **Interpretation**: This metric measures the recall of unigrams between the ground truth context and the retrieved results.
+Higher recall indicates that more relevant information from the ground truth is captured in the retrievals.

+- **retr_rouge_1_f1**:
+  - **Description**: ROUGE-1 F1 score based on unigram overlap.
+  - **Interpretation**: This metric is the harmonic mean of ROUGE-1 precision and recall, providing a balanced measure of relevance.

+- **retr_rouge2_prec**:
+  - **Description**: ROUGE-2 precision score based on bigram overlap.
+  - **Interpretation**: This metric measures the precision of bigrams (pairs of consecutive words) between the ground truth context and the retrieved results.
+Higher precision indicates more relevant retrievals.

+- **retr_rouge2_recall**:
+  - **Description**: ROUGE-2 recall score based on bigram overlap.
+  - **Interpretation**: This metric measures the recall of bigrams between the ground truth context and the retrieved results.
+Higher recall indicates that more relevant information from the ground truth is captured in the retrievals.

+- **retr_rouge2_f1**:
+  - **Description**: ROUGE-2 F1 score based on bigram overlap.
+  - **Interpretation**: This metric is the harmonic mean of ROUGE-2 precision and recall, providing a balanced measure of relevance.

+- **retr_rougel_prec**:
+  - **Description**: ROUGE-L precision based on longest common subsequence overlap.
+  - **Interpretation**: This metric measures the precision based on the longest common subsequence between the ground truth context and the retrieved results.
+Higher precision indicates more relevant retrievals.

+- **retr_rougel_recall**:
+  - **Description**: ROUGE-L recall based on longest common subsequence overlap.
+  - **Interpretation**: This metric measures the recall based on the longest common subsequence between the ground truth context and the retrieved results.
+Higher recall indicates that more relevant information from the ground truth is captured in the retrievals.

+- **retr_rougel_f1**:
+  - **Description**: ROUGE-L F1 score based on longest common subsequence overlap

 ## BERT-based semantic similarity

 The following set of metrics calculates semantic similarity between two strings as percentage of differences based on